vssssssssss/thinkster-django-angular-tutorial/chapter02.md

 On each `<input />`, you will see another directive, `ng-model`. `ng-model` is responsible for storing the value of the input on `$scope`. `ng-mdodel="username"` means AngularJS should store the value of this input at `$scope.username`.
 This is how we get the username, password, and email when `$scope.register` is called.

-## Registration: AngularJS Routes and Modules
+## Registration Routes and Modules
 Let's set up some client-side routing so users of the app navigate to the register form.

 Create a file in `static/javascripts` called `borg.routes.js` and add the following: